Chen Ming-tang

 Chen Ming-tang (陳明堂 (陈明堂, Chén Míngtáng)) is a Taiwanese lawyer.
 He served as the Administrative Deputy Minister of Justice in the Executive Yuan since from 2013 to 2024.
 In September 2013, he briefly became the acting Minister of Justice after incumbent Minister Tseng Yung-fu's sudden resignation.

 Education

-Chen graduated from Soochow University with a Bachelor of Laws (LL.B.) in 1967, then earned his Master of Laws (LL.M.) degree from Chinese Culture University and his Ph.D. in ocean law from National Taiwan Ocean University.
+Chen graduated from Soochow University with a Bachelor of Laws (LL.B.) in 1967, then earned his Master of Laws (LL.M.) degree from Chinese Culture University and, in 2017, his Ph.D. in ocean law from National Taiwan Ocean University.
+His doctoral dissertation was titled, "A Study on the Legalization of International Conventions in Taiwan – Focusing on Human Rights and Maritime Law".

 ROC Justice Administrative Deputy Ministry

 Chen Shui-bian prison transfer

 In mid-April 2013, Deputy Minister Chen confirmed that former ROC president Chen Shui-bian was transferred from Taipei Veterans General Hospital to Pei-de Hospital in Taichung Prison, where he will serve his remaining 20 years of sentence there.
 Deputy Minister Chen added that this transfer was made to ensure former president Chen's proper medical attention, in which it was made in consideration of him being prison inmate, patient and a former president.